Dikshav07/DesignWorks/README.md

 # DesignWorks
 Welcome to the $DesignWorks$ repository!
 This repository shows the front-end project Ideas using modern web technologies.
-It aims to deliver a seamless and visually appealing user experience.
+It aims to deliver a seamless and visually appealing user experience using modern technologies.
 <br>
 # Features
   - **Responsive Design**: Ensures optimal viewing experience across a wide range of devices.